-Romania: Electricity producers despite setingcant export to EU claim energy regulator21.
-August 2015. / SEE Energy News
+Romania: Electricity producers despite setingcant export to EU claim energy regulator, SEE Energy News

 There is no legal basis, according to Law 123/2012 interpretation by the Regulatory Authority for Energy ANRE.